jerhon/honlsoft-v2/blog/2022/2022-02-26-software-architecture-components.md

 When I have an application and I need to use the same code across multiple applications, creating a software component and packaging it via a package manager makes sense.
 However, when the component can be released independently, other concerns come into play such as versioning, package repositories, and so on.

-I'll have two separate applications that want to rely on the same code, but keep their application logic separate of each other.
+This enables me to have two separate applications that want to rely on the same code, but keep their application logic separate of each other.

 With open source, this has become just a daily reality for most software developers.
-It seems like there is an open source to perform most tasks.
+It seems like there is an open source library to perform most tasks.
 We really are living in an age of software reuse.
-There are considerations that should be taken when using external libraries.

 ## Principles of Software Components